binarynonsense/bn-blog/_posts/2019-03-24-short-review-gta-v-pc.md

 </p>

 <p>
 I'm sure it would have been an even more amazing experience at launch but, despite having played it a few years later, technically it's still a very impressive game.
-The map is huge and detailed and the visuals really hold up... it looks amazing.
+The map is huge and detailed and the visuals really hold up... it looks great.
 And, when it comes to the gameplay, there are a ton of mission and almost all of them are quite entertaining, especially the heists.
 I loved the bank robbery in GTA IV so, although most are not that intense, having more missions of that kind this time around was fantastic.
 </p>

 <p>